the-liat/Crime-in-Los-Angeles/README.md

 - The crime data shows Asians are less affect by crime in LA compared to other races
 - Most of the crimes in LA are committed in residential area followed by freeway/street

+The following charts were obtained using Python Pandas and Matplotlib and are in addition to what is presented on the interactive dashboard:

 <img width="450" alt="Screenshot 2023-04-13 at 8 48 26 PM" src="https://user-images.githubusercontent.com/119654958/231937086-2c47fd70-6eed-4c6c-a5a0-f0815c70ee08.png">

 <img width="831" alt="Screenshot 2023-04-13 at 8 49 08 PM" src="https://user-images.githubusercontent.com/119654958/231936959-50cef830-a00d-429c-9251-ec3de736805d.png">